 WHO SHOULD BE PLACED ON PROBATION?

-The easy answer to who should be placed on probation is that most non-violent offenders are good candidates for probation.
-However, there are no easy answers.
-Many jurisdictions have a variety of offenders on probation (e.g., property offenders, domestic abusers, felony offenders, and misdemeanor offenders).
-It all boils down to what is the capacity of the individual jurisdiction, what will the community tolerate, state statutes, resource availability, etc. How well someone does on probation depends on how well the offenders needs are assessed, how well they are supervised and what resources the agency has available to assist in their supervision and rehabilitation.
-The motivation of the offender is also a factor that has to be considered.
+The easy answer to who should be placed on probation is that most non-violent offenders are good candidates for probation; however, there are no easy answers.
+Many jurisdictions have individuals on probation for a variety of offenses (e.g., property crimes, substance misuse, domestic violence, misdemeanor cases, and felony cases).
+Sentencing decisions are made based on characteristics of the offender, the nature of the offense, the capacity of the individual jurisdiction, what the community will tolerate, state statutes, resource availability, etc. Factors that affect an individual’s success on probation include how well the offender’s needs are assessed, how well their actions and behaviors are monitored, community resources available to support supervision and rehabilitation, and the motivation of the offender.

 WHAT IS COMMUNITY JUSTICE?